philpackmohr/git-paper/git.md

 A branch pointer points always to a commit.
 This commit is considered the last commit of this branch.
 If you make a commit while the HEAD pointer points to branch, this branch pointer will update to this new commit.

 The repository can contain as many branch pointers as desired.
 Deleting a branch pointer is no problem at all as long as the commit, where the deleted branch pointer pointed to, is reachable by any other branch pointer.
-If the commit is not reachable by any other branch pointer, you have to force the deletion because this commit and its data could be lost potentially - the commit can be reached only by its SHA1 hash and cleaned away one time.
+If the commit is not reachable by any other branch pointer, you have to force the deletion because this commit and its data could be lost potentially - the commit can be reached only by its SHA1 hash and is cleaned away one time.

 #### Tags